Codes & Standards - Subscribe

 This Standard, used in conjunction with the Canadian Electrical Code, Part I, establishes minimum safety standards for the installation and maintenance of electrical equipment in mines or other mining applications requiring special consideration beyond the requirements of the Canadian Electrical Code, Part I.

-This Standard is not intended as a design specification nor as an instruction manual for untrained persons.
+This Standard is not intended as a design specification nor as an instruction manual.

 In the preparation of this Standard, consideration has been given to the prevention of fire hazards and injury to persons and property, and to proper maintenance and operation.
 Due regard has been given to recognized codes and standards now in force.